zyr1on/CVector.h/EXAMPLES.md

 ✨ **Tips:**
 - Use `vector_push_back_args` for convenient batch insertion.
 - `vector_foreach` gives you cleaner and safer iteration.
+- Always call `vector_init` when need to create a vector.
 - Always call `vector_destroy` when done to avoid memory leaks.